Simon de Montfort, 5th Earl of Leicester: Later life

-Simon remained on his estates in France before taking the cross once more, this time against Christian dissidence.
-He participated in the initial campaign of the Albigensian Crusade in 1209, and after the fall of Carcassonne, was elected leader of the crusade and viscount of the confiscated territories of the Raymond-Roger Trencavel family.
+Simon remained on his estates in France before taking the cross once more, this time against suspected Christian dissidence.
+He participated in the initial campaign of the Albigensian Crusade in 1209, and after the Siege of Carcassonne, was elected leader of the crusade and viscount of the confiscated territories of the Raymond-Roger Trencavel family.

 Simon was rewarded with the territory conquered from Raymond VI of Toulouse, which in theory made him the most important landowner in Occitania.
 He became feared for his ruthlessness.
 In 1210 he burned 140 Cathars in the village of Minerve who refused to recant – though he spared those who did.
 In another widely reported incident, prior to the sack of the village of Lastours, he brought prisoners from the nearby village of Bram and had their eyes gouged out and their ears, noses and lips cut off.
 One prisoner, left with a single good eye, led them into the village as a warning.

-Simon's part in the crusade had the full backing of his feudal superior, the King of France, Philip Augustus.
-However, historian Alistair Horne, in his book Seven Ages of Paris, states that Philip "turned a blind eye to Simon de Montfort's crusade... of which he disapproved, but readily accepted the spoils to his exchequer".
+Simon's part in the crusade had the backing of his feudal superior, the King of France, Philip Augustus.
+However, historian Alistair Horne, in his book Seven Ages of Paris, states that Philip "turned a blind eye to Simon de Montfort's crusade ... of which he disapproved, but readily accepted the spoils to his exchequer".
 Following the latter's success in winning Normandy from John Lackland of England, he was approached by Innocent III to lead the crusade but turned this down.
 He was heavily committed to defending his gains against John and against the emerging alliance among England, the Empire and Flanders.

 However, Philip claimed full rights over the lands of the house of St Gilles; some historians believe his dispatch of de Montfort and other northern barons to be, at the very least, an exploratory campaign to reassert the rights of the French Crown in Le Midi.
 Philip may well also have wanted to appease the papacy after the long dispute over his marriage, which had led to excommunication.
 He also sought to counter any adventure by King John of England, who had marriage and fealty ties also with the Toulouse comtal house.
 Meanwhile, others have assessed Philip's motives to include removing over-mighty subjects from the North, and distracting them in adventure elsewhere, so they could not threaten his increasingly successful restoration of the power of the French crown in the north.